CognizantOpenSource/maqs-dotnet/docs/MAQS_8/Getting-Started.md

 1. Right click PageModel project.
 2. Click "Add>New Item".
 This will open a list of templates.
 ![New Page Model](resources/NewPageModel1.png)
-3. Under "Magenic's Open Test" select the "MAQS Selenium Page Model Class"
+3. Under "Cognizant Softvision's Open Test" select the "MAQS Selenium Page Model Class"
 3. Name your page model class
 4. Click the "Add" Button
 ![New Page Model](resources/NewPageModel2.png)